onap/vnfrqts-requirements/docs/Chapter8.rst

 1. Upload CSAR, zip, or tar file containing VNF playbooks and related artifacts.

-2. Create full directory (using –p option below) to store Ansible Playbooks and other artifacts under /storage (or other configured) file system.
+2. Create full directory (using â€“p option below) to store Ansible Playbooks and other artifacts under /storage (or other configured) file system.

    a.
 Includes VNF type using VNF function code 4 characters under
       /storage.

    b.
-Includes VNF “Version” directory as part of the path to store
+Includes VNF â€œVersionâ€� directory as part of the path to store
       playbooks for this VNF version.

    c.
 Include generic ansible root directory.
 Creating full directory